 Would you like inspiration delivered right to you each week?
 Sign up for the once-weekly Ruffles and Rain Boots newsletter and you’ll get that and more!
 Get access to the exclusive libraries full of free SVGs, hand lettering practice, and so much more.

 - Marshmallow Shooters – Need a way to keep the kids busy for HOURS?
 Dude, these marshmallow launchers will do that.

-- Movie Date Night in a Jar – Finally fed up with the kid’s complaining and sent them to granny’s?
-Sweet, make this easy craft as a gift for that evening off with your partner!
+- Movie Date Night in a Jar – Make this easy craft as a gift for that evening off with your partner!